jessiedong1/Interprocess-Socket-Communication/README.md

 ## Getting Started
 These instructions will teach you how to run my code in the Linux Command Line.
-Surely, you need in a Linux enivorment...
+Surely, you need in a Linux enoviorment...

 ### Run the server side first
 ```